SuzuSuzu-HaruHaru/league-standings/README.md

 ## Showing tie descriptions

-Calling the `.ties()` method after `.standings()` will give you access to an array objects, whose each entry corresponds to a group of teams that were tied on points together with a concise explanation of how the relevant tie between them was resolved.
-Whenever `.standings()` is called for the purposes of *visual* presentation (like in an HTML page that shows the league table of a competition, or within the screens of a game), the output of `.ties()` should also be printed to screen for reasons of clarity.
+Calling the `.ties()` method after `.standings()` will give you access to an array of objects, whose each entry corresponds to a group of teams that were tied on points together with a concise explanation of how the relevant tie between them was resolved.
+Whenever `.standings()` is called for the purposes of *visual* presentation (like in an HTML page that shows the league table of a competition, or within the screen of a game), the output of `.ties()` should also be printed to screen for reasons of clarity.

-If we take the example from [Quick start](#quick-start) above, the raw output of `.ties()` will be the array
+If we take the example from [Quick start](#quick-start) above, the output of `.ties()` will be the array

 ```javascript
 [